A Bad Ticker....

 "You wanted to see me?"

 Zedd nodded toward the chair across from him.
-“Yeah.
-Sit down.”
+"Yeah, sit down."

 Zedd leaned back slightly.
 "And?"

-“The warp core can still give us power,” she said.
-“Short runs, controlled loads.
-But the injectors are compensating unevenly, and the matrix doesn’t like being pushed.
-If we try to hold higher warp for too long, the system starts correcting itself in ways that add stress instead of relieving it.”
+"The warp core can still give us power," she said.
+"Short runs, controlled loads.
+But the injectors are compensating unevenly and the matrix doesn't like being pushed.
+If we try to hold higher warp for too long the system starts correcting itself in ways that add stress instead of relieving it."

-She tapped the PADD once, then continued.
+She tapped the PADD once and kept going.

-Zedd frowned.
-“So they’re fighting each other.”
+Zedd frowned at that.
+"So they're fighting each other."

 "Not fighting," Mei-Lin said.
 "Missing each other.
 Just enough to matter."